 Phaya Thai Palace

-Phaya Thai Palace is on Ratchawithi Road near the Victory Monument in the grounds of Phramongkutlao hospital.
-The Palace was a summer residence for King Rama V and built in 1909.
+Phaya Thai Palace is on Ratchawithi Road near the Victory Monument on the grounds of Phramongkutlao hospital.
+The Palace was a summer residence for King Rama V and built-in 1909.
 The area that surrounded the palace contained farmland and orchards.
 King Rama VI later renovated the palace as it is now.
 A statue of Rama V is on the lawn in front of the palace.

 It has five buildings all constructed in a combination of Neo-Gothic and Romanesque styles with the outstanding feature being the European influenced round red conical turret like that of a castle.
 The interior is also European influenced featuring ceilings adorned with Italian style frescos.